-The environmental impacts of the no-action alternative would not change the existing condition of use of cigars, as many similar tobacco products would continue to be marketed.
+The environmental impacts of the no-action alternative would not change the existing condition of use of cigars, as many similar tobacco product would continue to be used in United States.

-7. Potential Environmental Impacts of the Proposed Actions and Alternatives - Disposal of the New Products
+7. Potential Environmental Impacts of the Proposed Action and Alternatives - Disposal of the New Product

-The Agency considered potential impacts to resources in the environment that may be affected by disposal of the new products.
-Based on TTB data which shows relatively stable rates of cigar use in the United States since 2010, and the applicant's submitted information, including market volume projections for the new products, the Agency found no significant impacts.
+The Agency considered potential impacts to resources in the environment that may be affected by disposal of the new product.
+Based on TTB data which shows relatively stable rates of cigar use in the United States since 2010, and the applicant's submitted information, including market volume projections for the new product, the Agency found no significant impacts.